 - (1) The Chairman and CEO and the President and COO are also directors but do not receive fees for acting in their capacity as a director.
-In addition, being directors they are not eligible to receive RSUs. - (2) The Corporation calculated the grant date fair value of the RSUs granted in 2014-2016 based on the market price of the Corporation's shares on the date of the grant.
-The fair value of the grants is being amortized over the expected service periods estimated based on a weighted average probability assumption on the achievement of corporate objectives, linked to the vesting criteria. - (3) The Corporation used the Black-Scholes model as the methodology to calculate the grant date fair value for options that vest over time and relied on the following key assumptions and estimates for each calculation: Dividend yield nil; Expected volatility 44%-73%; Risk free rate of return 0.5%-1.2%; expected life of options 5 years.
-The Corporation chose this methodology because it is a recognized standard for such valuations.
-For certain of the option grants the fair value of the options a Monte Carlo simulation method was used to fair value the options.
-Three simulations were prepared and the average results were used to fair value the options.
-Where volatility has been used in valuing the Corporation's stock options, the historical volatility of the Corporation's shares is used.
-Assumptions relating to the forecasted stock prices were as follows: Dividend yield nil; Expected volatility 44-73%; Risk free rate of return 0.5-1.2%; expected life of options 5 years.

-- (4) The Corporation pays a discretionary annual bonus as part of its compensation to executive officers and the amounts in this column reflect the bonus amounts that were paid or payable in the specified year. - (5) The bonus awards reported in 2015 for Mr. Fronk and Mr. Layman included bonuses of \$312,560 and \$250,438, respectively, in respect of bonuses awarded for performance in 2014 but not payable until 2015.
+In addition, being directors they are not eligible to receive RSUs. - (2) The Corporation calculated the grant date fair value of the RSUs granted in 2015-2017 based on the market price of the Corporation's shares on the date of the grant.
+The fair value of the grants is being amortized over the expected service periods estimated based on a weighted average probability assumption on the achievement of corporate objectives, linked to the vesting criteria. - (3) The Corporation used the Black-Scholes model as the methodology to calculate the grant date fair value for options that vest over time and relied on the following key assumptions and estimates for each calculation: Dividend yield nil; Expected volatility 59%-62%; Risk free rate of return 1.2%-1.7%; expected life of options 4.5-5 years.
+The Corporation chose this methodology because it is a recognized standard for such valuations. - (4) The Corporation pays a discretionary annual bonus as part of its compensation to executive officers and the amounts in this column reflect the bonus amounts that were paid or payable in the specified year. - (5) The bonus awards reported in 2015 for Mr. Fronk and Mr. Layman included bonuses of \$312,560 and \$250,438, respectively, in respect of bonuses awarded for performance in 2014 but not payable until 2015.
 The bonus award reported in 2016 for Mr. Fronk included a bonus of \$165,000 in respect of performance in 2015 but not payable until 2016. - (6) The salary of each of Rudi Fronk, Jay Layman, William Threlkeld and Peter Williams are payable in US Dollars.
-The change in salaries of these officers shown for 2015 and 2016 in the table above are solely as a result of the change in the CDN\$:US\$ exchange rate (their salaries in US\$ did not increase).
+Other than the increase in salary starting in 2016 for Mr. Threlkeld and Mr. Williams (as discussed above under "Base Salary"), the changes in salaries of these officers shown for 2015, 2016 and 2017 in the table above are solely as a result of the change in the CDN\$:US\$ exchange rate (their salaries in US\$ did not increase).